To which your typical poorly read laissez-faire ideologue will parrot something along the lines of:

 The value of capital can be extrapolated from its rate of profit.

-The value of capital is quantified in monetary terms.
+The quantity of capital is measured in money.

 Collating each of those points on the nature of capital: